itsoctotv/dotfiles/README.md

 | distro: arch (btw)          |
 | main fonts: jetbrain font family (with nerdfonts), fontawesome                     |

-_just incase i forget what all these config files are_
+_just in case i forget what all these config files are_